Hazza3100/Twitch-account-creator/README.md

-# Hazey Gen v1
+# Twitch Account creator
-This is a free twitch token gen skid = bad
+This is a twitch account/token creator

+60 stars = update

 # ・How to use